theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/managing-and-executing-transactions-the-class-transaction.md

 lang: en_GB
 old_url: /ERPConnect-EN/default.aspx?pageid=managing-and-executing-transactions-the-class-transaction
 ---

-**The sample code is located in the installation directory in the PopUpMMBE directory**

 The class Transaction offers the possibility of executing SAP transactions in the foreground as well as in a background process.
 This technique is called Batch Input.
 By executing in a background process, you will be able to process mass data and transfer it to the SAP system.
 This technique is often used if no BAPI exists.